STP Early Career Travel Grant Program

 We will fund approximately 20 grants, with a maximum award of $500 per grant, for conference attendance between January 1, 2023, and December 31, 2023.
 For travel during the 2023 year, there are two application deadlines.
 The first is November 1, 2022, and the second is May 1, 2023.
 Applicants will be notified of award decisions within one month of the deadline.

 Policies regarding STP grant programs can be found here: http://teachpsych.org/members/policies.php.

-Applications will be evaluated on the degree to which the proposed conference attendance can improve the applicant’s teaching of psychology.
+Applications will be evaluated on the degree to which the applicant demonstrates that the proposed conference attendance can improve the applicant’s teaching of psychology.
 Priority will be given to first-time recipients.
-Regional conference attendance is encouraged.
-The average funding rate of applicants since tracking began in 2012 is 72.5%.
-Most funded applicants have received full funding, but some proposals received were partially funded.
+Regional conference attendance is encouraged, but not required.
+The average funding rate of applicants since tracking began in 2012 is 80%.
+Many funded applicants have received full funding, but some proposals received were partially funded.

 For further instructions on how to apply, click here (requires login).